Drakiat/Checker/README.md

    ip,username:password
    ```

-2. Create a `ip_file` file to set the target ips to scan, which will continutly scanned for ports and output open ports.
+2. Create a `ip_file.txt` file to set the target ips to scan, which will continutly scanned for ports and output open ports.
 The format for this file should one ip per line:
    ```
    127.0.0.1
    192.168.1.1